Pectocaris: Pectocaris inopinata

+Pectocaris paraspatiosa

+This species, unlike other Pectocaris species, lacks a tapering abdomen, being approximately equally wide throughout its length.
+The endopods of the limbs have at least 24 podomeres.

 Ecology

 Species of Pectocaris are thought to have been active swimmers.
-P. spatiosa and P. eurypetala have been suggested to be filter feeders, using the setae on the endites of their limbs to filter out matter from the water column, while P. inopinata has been suggested to be a predator, using its spinose antennae to capture prey.
+P. paraspatiosa, P. spatiosa and P. eurypetala have been suggested to be filter feeders, using the setae on the endites of their limbs to filter out matter from the water column, while P. inopinata has been suggested to be a predator, using its spinose antennae to capture prey.

 Taxonomy

 Pectocaris has been generally recovered as closely related to other bivalved arthropods such as Odaraia and Jugatacaris, with some studies including it within the clade Hymenocarina.